 Digital Elevation Models

 Digital elevation models give a quick look at elevation data through color coding.
 This can be useful to get an overview of the relative elevations associated with the site.
-High spots, low spots, drainage issues, and the general grade can quickly and easily be observed when using these models.
+High spots, low spots, drainage/erosion issues, and the general grade can quickly and easily be observed when using these models.

-Although a 3D model is a cool thing to look at, it serves a more useful purpose for many companies.
 3D models can be a great visual compliment to traditional contour data, and they give the ability to revisit the site to see things that contours, pictures, and faded memories can’t.
 Equipment, materials, painted markings, and more are documented and available in a 3D model even when they no longer exist on the site.